orbit-format/orbit-js/CONTRIBUTING.md

 - `pnpm run build` compiles TypeScript to `dist/` and ensures the WebAssembly artifact has been downloaded.
+- `pnpm run download-wasm` fetches the wasm binary without running a full build; `build`, `test`, and publish hooks already call it.
 - `pnpm run test` executes the Vitest suite.
 Run it before you open a pull request.
 - `pnpm run clean` removes build outputs so you can start fresh.